ewanp2025/XpressiveTools/README.md

 **Xpressive Sound Design Suite**

 A sound synthesis toolkit built with Qt 6 and C++17 to compliment LMMS Xpressive.
-This suite is designed to designed to make life easier when working with the Xpressive instrument by generating complex mathematical audio expressions (selectable between both Legacy and ExprTk parsing).
-Instead of manually wrestling with complex XML files or trying to write math formulas from scratch, this suite lets you generate high-quality patches, percussion, and phonetic speech strings using a proper UI.
+This suite is designed to make life easier when working with the Xpressive instrument by generating complex mathematical audio expressions (selectable between both Legacy and ExprTk parsing).
+Instead of manually working with complex XML files or trying to write math formulas from scratch, this suite lets you generate high-quality patches, percussion, and phonetic speech strings using a proper UI.

+This is still very much work in progress.

 **Key Features**